photon-hq/notebooklm-kit/README.md

 - Response is parsed and returned as plain text
 - If `sourceIds` is provided, only those sources are used for context
 - If `sourceIds` is omitted, all sources in the notebook are used
+- Conversation ID is auto-generated if not provided
+- Use `conversationHistory` for follow-up messages to maintain context

 </details>